mkurzydlowski/ewp-specs-api-omobility-cnr/README.md

 It is NOT guaranteed that all notifications will be delivered to you promptly.
-Some notifications may also **not reach you at all**, e.g. due to implementation errors on the sending institution's server, or the fact that no Notification Sender daemon has been implemented there (see `<sends-notifications>` element in [Outgoing Mobilities API][omobilities-api]'s `manifest-entry.xsd`).
+Some notifications may also **not reach you at all**, e.g. due to implementation errors on the sending institution's server.

 Therefore, you SHOULD periodically verify if your copies are up-to-date (or, simply, choose to *not store* these copies).
 Proper caching techniques and/or